SPAD S.A: Design and development

 As well as the 2-seat S.A versions a single seat fighter, the SPAD S.G, was also produced with fixed forward-firing guns in the nose nacelle, without any occupant.
 The S.G.'s guns were not accessible to the pilot which caused problems when stoppages occurred and with cocking the guns for combat.

 On all but the earliest prototypes and the SPAD S.G, the nacelle was fitted with a light machine gun on a flexible tubular mount, and it incorporated air intakes on its sides and underside to redirect air toward the Le Rhône rotary engine, which was otherwise masked by the nacelle.
 Starting the engine required the prop to be swung from alongside the fuselage.
 The nacelle was hinged at the bottom to provide some access to the engine for maintenance, but this was insufficient, and additional sliding panels were added to the sides of the fuselage.
 A mesh screen behind the observer was intended to prevent propeller strikes.
-The first prototypes were unarmed, but the production S.A was soon eclipsed by more conventional fighter, such as the Nieuport 10 and Nieuport 11.
+The first prototypes were unarmed, but the production S.A was soon eclipsed by more conventional fighters, such as the Nieuport 10 and Nieuport 11.

 Aside from the unorthodox configuration, the aircraft was of standard wood and fabric construction for the period.
 The wings had a single bay, but to prevent the long flying and landing wires from vibrating in flight, light vertical struts were added mid-bay to brace the wires, giving the aircraft the appearance of a two-bay biplane, much as was done for the later, more conventional SPAD S.VII and SPAD S.XIII single-seat fighters.